nkzw-tech/athena-crisis/README.md

 [Athena Crisis](https://athenacrisis.com) is an Open Core video game developed by [Nakazawa Tech](https://nkzw.tech) and published by [Null](https://null.com).
 The source code in this repository is licensed under the [MIT License](./LICENSE.md) and can be used to improve Athena Crisis, build additional tools, study game development with JavaScript or create entirely new turn-based strategy games.

 The single-player campaign, multiplayer, art, music, and content are not open source.
-You can try a demo at [athenacrisis.com](https://athenacrisis.com) and you can [wishlist or purchase Athena Crisis on Steam Early Access](https://store.steampowered.com/app/2456430/Athena_Crisis/) or [buy Athena Crisis directly](https://app.athenacrisis.com/checkout) to experience the full game.
+You can try a demo at [athenacrisis.com](https://athenacrisis.com) and you can [wishlist or purchase Athena Crisis on Steam](https://store.steampowered.com/app/2456430/Athena_Crisis/) or [buy Athena Crisis directly](https://app.athenacrisis.com/checkout) to experience the full game.

 If you like Athena Crisis, [please consider a sponsorship to support its development](https://github.com/sponsors/cpojer).